On asymptotically hereditarily aspherical groups: No --disk in the boundary

 \begin{lem}[Gromov boundary is conical] Let $X$ be a proper geodesic $\delta$--hyperbolic metric space, and let $d_{\partial X}$ be a visual metric on the Gromov boundary $\partial X$, with respect to a point $x_0\in X$.
 For each $\xi\in\partial X$ choose any geodesic ray $r_\xi$ in $X$ based at $x_0$ and diverging to $\xi$.
 Then the family $r_\xi:\xi\in\partial X$ is conical (with the parameter space $\Lambda=(\partial X,d_{\partial X})$) for the constant $C=2\delta$. \end{lem}

-The next result exhibits the existence of lessf known natural metrics (compatible with the cone topology) on boundaries $\partial X$ of complete CAT(0) spaces $X$.
-Recall that in a complete CAT(0) space any point $x_0\in X$ can be connected to any $\xi\in\partial X$ with the unique geodesic ray (cf.\ \cite[Chapter II, Proposition 8.19]{BrHa}).
-Recall also that for distinct geodesic rays $r,r'$ based at a common point of $X$ the function $t\to d_X(r(t),r'(t))$ is convex (cf.\ \cite[Chapter II, Proposition 2.2]{BrHa}), and hence for any real $A>0$ there is exactly one $t$ with $d_X(r(t),r'(t))=A$.
+The next result exhibits the existence of less known natural metrics (compatible with the cone topology) on boundaries $\partial X$ of complete CAT(0) spaces $X$.
+Recall that in a complete CAT(0) space any point $x_0\in X$ can be connected to any $\xi\in\partial X$ with the unique geodesic ray (see \cite[Chapter II, Proposition 8.19]{BrHa}).
+Recall also that for distinct geodesic rays $r,r'$ based at a common point of $X$ the function $t\to d_X(r(t),r'(t))$ is convex (see \cite[Chapter II, Proposition 2.2]{BrHa}), and hence for any real $A>0$ there is exactly one $t$ with $d_X(r(t),r'(t))=A$.

 \begin{prop}[Conical metric on CAT(0) boundary] Let $X$ be a complete CAT(0) space, $x_0\in X$ a point, and $A>0$ a real number.
 For $\xi,\eta\in\partial X, \xi\ne\eta$, let $r_\xi,r_\eta$ be the unique geodesic rays from $x_0$ to $\xi$ and $\eta$, respectively.
 Put $d_A(\xi,\eta):=t^{-1}$, where $t$ is the unique number with $d_X(r_\xi(t),r_\eta(t))=A$. \begin{enumerate} \item {\it $d_A$ is a metric on $\partial X$ compatible with the cone topology.} \item {\it The family $r_\xi:\xi\in\partial X$ of geodesic rays based at $x_0$ is conical (with the parameter space $\Lambda=(\partial X,d_A)$) for the constant $C=A$.} \end{enumerate} \end{prop}